elegant-scipy/elegant-scipy/preface.md

   * why open source is good: when things go wrong you can figure out why; when you need a new feature, you can easily hack it in. (if you have examples of this, that's even better.
 I do but will have to dig.)
   * licensing: get some inspiration from Jake's article: http://www.astrobetter.com/the-whys-and-hows-of-licensing-scientific-code/

-  * SciPy community has adopted BSD which means lots of contributions from wide array of people, including many in industry, startups, etc.
+  * SciPy community has adopted BSD which means lots of contributions from wide array of people, including many in industry, start-ups, etc.

 ### GitHub: Taking Coding Social